Jackjack104/Data-Portfolio/Data Projects - Using Python/Website Feature Launch Sales Impact Analysis - 2024/README.md

  The core aim of this analysis is to elucidate the relationship between the implementation of a specific website feature and its subsequent influence on sales.
 By examining a comprehensive dataset spanning twelve months ( six months before and after) the feature's launch—we seek to:
 * Quantify the feature's impact on monthly sales revenue and its month-to-month percent change, highlighting immediate and short-term effects.
 * Analyze shifts in average revenue per customer, offering insights into variations in customer value post-feature implementation.
-* Investigate changes in the Average Order Value (AOV), to understand alterations in purchasing behavior attributable to the new feature.# Website-Feature-Sales-Impact-Analysis---Jack-Cournoyer-2024
+* Investigate changes in the Average Order Value (AOV), to understand alterations in purchasing behavior attributable to the new feature.